-October’s patient of the month had her labiaplasty surgery scheduled for October 15.
+October’s patient of the month had her labiaplasty surgery in Tampa scheduled for October 15.
 Her surgery was scheduled for later in the afternoon, and she arrived at approximately 11:30am.
 Upon her arrival, she was taken into a preoperative holding room where she changed into a surgical gown and I was again reviewed her medical history to ensure it was up-to-date.
 Because her surgery was going to be performed under local anesthesia, she did not require an IV to be placed, nor did she meet with our anesthesiologist.
 However, she did take a small dose valium I had prescribed at her preoperative appointment to help calm her nerves right before surgery.

 Once the operating suite was ready, I escorted the patient to the operating room and helped her get comfortable on the operating room table.
 I then injected the local anesthesia into each side of her labia minora.
 Like most labiaplasty patients, this was the part she had been most dreading!
 However, after the initial “pinch” of the needle, I inject the anesthesia in such a way that most patients only feel one small injection on each side.
 After I finished injecting the anesthesia, the patient said “this was not nearly as bad as I had expected.”
 I then let the anesthetic take effect for approximately 15 minutes to ensure the patient is completely numb prior to the start of surgery.
 During this time, the operating room nurse cleaned and prepared the surgical site.